chapel-lang/chapel/doc/rst/technotes/initializers.rst

 The first initializer lets the user specify the initial coordinates and the second initializer lets the user specify the initial message when creating a MessagePoint.

-In contrast to user-defined constructors for generic classes and records, user-defined initializers do not require an argument per generic field.

 The Initializer Body